AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`SmallBodyNavEKF` with several bug fixes.
 Removed spacecraft attitude estimation component.
 - Bug fix made to :ref:`eclipse`: Saturn, Jupiter, Uranus, and Neptune radii were incorrectly being assigned the radius of Mars.
+- Added custom planet name to :ref:`eclipse` in case the user wants to use a body not contained within the module.

 Version 2.1.7 (March 24, 2023)